OrderLab/Anduril/README.md

 This repository contains the evaluated systems, so it is a bit large (around 3.5 GB).
 Make sure you have enough disk space.

-# 2. Run the experiments using existing cases
+# 2. Run the main experiments

 There are 22 cases totaling up.
 Even though the target system of some of the cases are same (e.g. there are 4 cases in ZooKeeper), the patch version may differ a lot so the compilation, static analysis, and dynamic experiment config differ a lot.

-## Compile the system codes
+## 2.1 Compile the system codes

 The first step is to compile the system code into classes so that it can be utilized by our static analysis code.
 The system codes are in `system/case_name`.
-There are two goal here: compiling system code and test workload into classes.
+Besides the system code, we also need to compile the test workload into classes.
 In some cases, our workload is the integration test or unit test.

-In `zookeeper-2247`, `zookeeper-3157` and Cassandra cases, we need to run `ant test` for some time to fetch the test classes:
+In `zookeeper-2247`, `zookeeper-3157` and Cassandra cases, we need to run `ant test` for some time to produce the test classes:
 ```bash
   ant clean
   ant jar